Sv443-Network/SvCoreLib/docs.md

 <!-- #SECTION Other -->
 ## Other
-This subsection, accessed with just `scl`, offers many miscellaneous functions.
+This namespace, accessed with just `scl`, offers many miscellaneous functions.

 <br><br>